appseconnect/docs/_posts/Connectors/Application Connectors/Shopify/Troubleshooting/2018-12-07-column-not-found.md

 # Symptom

-During your sync operation, you receive an invalid property on an entity.
-The 'XXX' attribute of your Transformed file is invalid on target application, which is SAP B1.
+During your sync operation, you receive an error showing, The 'XXX' attribute of your Transformed file is missing or invalid on target application, which is Shopify here.

 # Cause

-There is some instances where such error occurs
+There might be a number of reasons for this error:

 * Invalid Attribute mapping exist in transformation
 * Attribute mapping is disabled